 15. Mosquito Bay: Vieques, Puerto Rico

 It’s world-famous for the bioluminescent light show that happens due to dinoflagellates, a species of phytoplankton that glows when agitated.
 We don’t know why these creatures get so agitated (they must have kids), but they put on an incredible show of glowing blue light.
 You may enjoy seeing the blue light by joining an overnight kayak tour.

 There are only five of these ecosystems in the world (there are two others in Puerto Rico as well as one each in Vietnam and Jamaica).
 Mosquito Bay is the most spectacular and magical.
 As you can imagine, it’s a popular spot for nighttime visiting, snorkeling, and kayaking.

 16. White Bay: Jost Van Dyke, British Virgin Islands

 White Bay sits peacefully in Jost Van Dyke, one of the smallest of the British Virgin Islands.
-Soft white sand and turquoise-tinged waves wash gently ashore, making this one of the most pristine beaches we can imagine.
+Soft white sand and turquoise-tinged waves wash gently ashore, making this one of the most pristine beaches imaginable.

-With its casual bars, palm-tree-lined front, and white net hammocks, it’s a popular spot for boaters and day-trippers from other islands in the British Virgin Islands and the United States Virgin Islands.
+Its casual bars, palm-tree-lined front, and white net hammocks make it a popular spot for boaters and day-trippers from other islands in the British Virgin Islands and the United States Virgin Islands.

 You can’t miss the world-famous Soggy Dollar Bar.
-It gets its name from the fact that boaters have to anchor out and wade ashore (thereby running the risk of having soggy dollar bills).
+It gets its name because boaters have to anchor out and wade ashore (thereby running the risk of having soggy dollar bills).